beckgael/Mean-Shift-LSH/README.md

 ## Recomandations

 It is recommand to normalize data unless your data has already features with the same order of magnitude due to distance computation.
-The nbseg parameter should be big enough, under 20 results could be wrong.
+The *nbseg* parameter should be big enough, under 20 results could be wrong.
-The nbblocs parameter is the bottleneck of this algorithm, the bigger it is the faster it computate but you risk to loose in quality.
+The *nbblocs* parameter is the bottleneck of this algorithm, the bigger it is the faster it computate but you risk to loose in quality.

 ## Image analysis recommandation
 In order to do image analysis it is recommand to convert data from RGB to Luv space and adding space index.

 ## Usage
 This algorithm is build to work with indexed dataset.
 Usage is preety simple.
 Prepare your parsed dataset giving him index and rest of data.
+Use other function to save result or make prediction for new data.

 ```scala